Jun 22, 2021, 12:45:24 PM CDT Aug 1, 2024, 11:57:02 AM CDT

 Baby playing in grass Baby playing in grass

 Summertime brings warm weather and lots of sunshine.
-But parents of infants, in particular, should keep a few essential heat and sun safety tips in mind while enjoying the season.
+And if you have an infant or baby, it's important to keep a few essential heat and sun safety tips in mind.

 "Outside time is so important for babies' growth and development.
-So we want to make sure we are giving babies the opportunity to go outside, but of course, keeping them safe while doing so," says Sushmita Yallapragada, M.D., Neonatologist and Associate Medical Director of the Level IV NICU at Children's Health℠ and Assistant Professor at UT Southwestern.
+So we want to make sure we are giving babies the opportunity to go outside and keep them safe while doing so," says Sushmita Yallapragada, M.D., Neonatologist and Associate Medical Director of the Level IV NICU at Children's Health℠ and Assistant Professor at UT Southwestern.

 What outside temperature is too hot for a baby?

-The American Academy of Pediatrics (AAP) suggests parents avoid taking babies outside for long periods of time if the heat index is greater than 90 degrees Fahrenheit.
-Prolonged outdoor exposure on extremely hot days can cause babies to overheat quickly.
+The American Academy of Pediatrics (AAP) suggests parents avoid taking babies outside for long periods of time if the heat index (the temperature combined with the relative humidity) is greater than 90 degrees Fahrenheit.
+Staying outside for too long on hot days can cause babies to overheat quickly.

-"Babies are not as effective at cooling their bodies as adults because they do not sweat normally," explains Dr. Yallapragada.
-"In addition, babies are not able to tell you if they are overheating and not feeling well.
-Take breaks every 15-30 minutes or sooner based on your child's response to the heat."
+"Babies are not as good at cooling their bodies as adults because they do not sweat normally," explains Dr. Yallapragada.
+"Babies are also not able to tell you if they're overheating and not feeling well."

 How can I keep my baby cool in summer?

-If the heat index is above 75- or 80-degrees Fahrenheit, take these five steps to keep your baby cool while spending time outside.
+When the heat index is above 75- or 80-degrees Fahrenheit, take these five steps to keep your baby cool.

-Park your baby's stroller or blanket under a tree or in another shady spot to avoid direct sun exposure.
+Park your baby's stroller or blanket under a tree or in another shady spot.

 2. Dress baby coolly.

-Offer breastmilk or formula to keep infants hydrated.
-It's generally recommended to wait until babies are at least 6 months of age to offer water.
-Older babies and toddlers should drink water while playing outdoors to help stay cool and hydrated.
+Offer young infants breastmilk or formula to keep them hydrated.
+It's generally recommended to wait until babies are at least 6 months of age to give them water.
+If your baby is older, it's OK to give them water to help stay cool and hydrated.

 4. Schedule extra rest time.